 Who Wrote That?: A docuseries about Saturday Night Live writers.

-As mentioned previously, 15,000 hours of content will be initially be available on Peacock.
+15,000 hours of content will be initially be available on Peacock.
 Here are the main attractions:

 30 Rock: Created by and starring Tina Fey, a sitcom about a fictional sketch comedy show.